ziggyzaddy/BasketWeaver/README.md

 ### 3. Wrap and modify the method

-The following snippet replaces of the `+` operator with an optimized method.
-Member variables called by methods must be replicated in order and include all preceding variables in the order they were defined.
-This can ease resolving references where field indexes are provided in CIL operands.
-The `BasketWeaver` namespace will be removed during injector and all method operands resolved against the BattleTech loaded `.DLL`.
+The following snippet replaces the `+` operator with an optimized method.
+Member variables called by replaced methods shall include all preceding variables in the order they were defined.
+This may ease resolving references where field indexes are provided in CIL operands.
+The `BasketWeaver` namespace will be removed during injector and method operands resolved against the BattleTech loaded `.DLL`.
 The wrapper namespace can be configured using the `HelperNamespace` option in the`BasketWeaverInjector.json` settings file.

-**NOTE:** `.NET` may ambiguously resolve the namespaces against the helper namespace.
+**NOTE:** `.NET` can ambiguously resolve the namespaces against the helper namespace.
 In these instances, manually inserting the references may be required.
 Types are generally resolved by full-name in the injector.

 `Color.cs` snippet from PerfLibHelpers:
 ```csharp